Guest Post by Nils Hoppe

 Of most significance to the court application was the fact that the proposed procedure required the cooperation of the hospital in which JS was a patient.
 This concern was described in the following terms by the judge:

 The body must be prepared within a very short time of death, ideally within minutes and at most within a few hours.
 Arrangements then have to be made for it to be transported by a registered funeral director to the premises in the United States where it is to be stored.
-These bridging arrangements are offered in the UK for payment by a voluntary non-profit organisation of cryonics enthusiasts, who are not medically trained.
-Evidently, where the subject dies in hospital, the cooperation of the hospital is necessary if the body is to be prepared by the volunteers.
-This situation gives rise to serious legal and ethical issues for the hospital trust, which has to act within the law and has duties to its other patients and to its staff. (at paragraph 12)

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.